NordicESMhub/GEO4962/_episodes/01-introduction.md

 questions:
 - "What is a climate model?"
 objectives:
-- "Learn about atmospheric general circulation models"
+- "Learn about CESM"
 keypoints:
-- "CAM/CESM"
+- "CESM"
 ---

 <img src="../fig/img06.jpg">